 As reported by the Vancouver Sun newspaper, in January 2017, two Canadian women travelling in Thailand were involved in a car accident in Thailand.
 One died and the other suffered severe injuries and did not have any travel medical insurance.
 She is now faced with large medical bills.

 One of the main reasons for road accidents in Thailand is speeding.
 However, other factors such as the rise in population, congestion in urban centers and highways, and too many cars and vehicles in cities, are all causes of road deaths.
 Luckily, the Thai government is implementing new road and safety projects and high-rise roads to improve the traffic conditions.
 In Thailand, many of the deaths and injuries involve scooters and motorcycles.

 How to Increase Road Safety as an Expat in Thailand

 As a popular international destination, many expats choose to work and retire in Thailand.
 Just because there are more frequent road accidents doesn’t mean you should not enjoy life in Thailand.
 Here is some common sense road safety tips for expatriates in Thailand:

 - If you want to drive in Thailand, it is advised that you always follow the legal speed limit.

 - When crossing road intersections, don’t rush to pass.

 - If you need to ride a motorbike or bicycle, wearing a helmet is mandatory, but not usually enforced.
 However, it is well recommended, as motorcycle accidents make up 70% of all road accidents in Thailand.

 - Expats living in Thailand should take extra care when walking in the city.

 - Your risks of a road accident increase when you ride or travel at night, so try to limit your road use to the daytime

 - Avoid riding quad bikes as they can be dangerous and illegal.

 - Check out the UK Foreign Office website for Road Safety Overseas.

-- Before you enter Thailand and travel the roads, make sure you are covered by international health insurance.
+- Before you enter Thailand and travel the roads, make sure you are covered by global health insurance plan.
 Make sure your health plan covers you if you are riding a motorcycle.